ghdl/docker/README.md

 ### · [buster](.github/workflows/buster.yml) (3 jobs -max 3-, 6 images) [triggered by ghdl/ghdl nightly job]

 Complement of `ghdl.yml`, to be run after each successful run of the main workflow in ghdl/ghdl.
 One job is scheduled for each combination of `[ buster ]` and `[ mcode, llvm-7 , gcc-8.3.0 ]`.

-### · [synth](.github/workflows/synth.yml) (1 jobs, 2 images) [triggered after workflow 'buster']

-Build and push all the `ghdl/synth:*` images which are not created in workflow `cache`.
-Repo [tgingold/ghdlsynth-beta](https://github.com/tgingold/ghdlsynth-beta) is cloned and its CI script is used to build two images:
-  - `ghdl/synth:beta` includes ghdl from `ghdl/pkg:buster-mcode` along with ghdlsynth-beta built as a module for [YosysHQ/yosys](https://github.com/YosysHQ/yosys), on top of `ghdl/cache:yosys-gnat`.
-  - `ghdl/synth:formal` includes the tarball from `ghdl/cache:formal` and Python3 on top of `ghdl/synth:beta`.

 ### · [vunit](.github/workflows/vunit.yml) (1 job, 6 images) [triggered after workflow 'buster']